crashfrog/Raspi-Weather-Station-Housing/readme.md

 ### Assembly instructions
 ![main_assembly](assemblies/main_assembly.png)

-pcb(QWIIC_HAT);
-pcb(USB_PANEL);
-pcb(PMSA003I);
 Assembly instructions
 Mount the anemometer spinner on top of the mounting rod.
 Slide the housing up the rod and mount with an M2.5x15 screw.
 Connect the hall effect sensor to the RasPI.
 Mate the PCB base to the housing using M2.5x5 screws.

 ![main_assembled](assemblies/main_assembled.png)